JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Likewise, study groups are establishing roots for a great movement, whose aim over time is to disseminate _The Urantia Book_ and its teachings, having a transformational influence on the world.
 Study groups may very well constitute the primary engine to achieve the necessary momentum toward human planetary destiny.
 But to be successful this movement must be nourished by living spiritual virtues of truth, beauty, and goodness.
 Then the world, someday, will be able to see a majestic fraternity of men and women who exemplify the principle of universe unity made possible by higher teachings of God’s light and life.
 We, students of _The Urantia Book_, past, present, and future have been given the opportunity to help make this possible.

 The socialization or spread of the Fifth Epochal Revelation through a growing network of study groups will depend on what participants bring to such gatherings and by what they take from them.
 The interactions between persons, when done in a revelatory search for God, can tap into the spirit of his grace, thereby, raising human consciousness.
 Remember, the search for God is nothing less than the search for the source and center of all things and beings.
-What’s more, an Archangel of Nebadon reassures us that, “_Knowledge is possessed only by sharing; it is safeguarded by wisdom and socialized by love._” [48:7, 28] (P.
+What’s more, an Archangel of Nebadon reassures us that, “_Knowledge is possessed only by sharing; it is safeguarded by wisdom and socialized by love._” [[UB 48:7.28](/en/The_Urantia_Book/48#p7_28)]

 A Solitary Messenger reinforces this point by the generalization that “_Personality cannot very well perform in isolation.
-Man is innately a social creature; he is dominated by the craving of belongingness._” [112: 1.16] (P. 1227)
+Man is innately a social creature; he is dominated by the craving of belongingness._” [[UB 112:1.6](/en/The_Urantia_Book/112#p1_6)]

 To know others who share kindred minds and souls is the great immediate benefit of study groups.
 The thesis offered in this essay concerns the living rationale for individual persons to meet in study on a regular basis seeking God intellectually and spiritually.